This course is still being released! Check back later for more chapters.

 , routing

-these comments are explaining this exact issue.
+, these comments explain this exact issue.
 Uncomment default_uri

 - our lawyers are close to a deal!

-Here's a trick: the Symfony CLI server sets a special environment variable with the correct value that we can leverage.
+To make this configurable, there's a trick: the Symfony CLI server sets a special environment variable with the domain called SYMFONY_PROJECT_DEFAULT_ROUTE_URL

 Back in our routing config, add a new section: when@dev: